 Public feedback about possible locations for a Bridgwater Tidal Barrier is analysed in a new report.

-” reveals general support for the idea of building a surge barrier across the River Parrett and a preference for a site to the north of Bridgwater, 500 metres upstream of Dunball Wharf.
+The Bridgwater Tidal Barrier Short List of Options Consultation Response Final Report reveals general support for the idea of building a surge barrier across the River Parrett and a preference for a site to the north of Bridgwater, 500 metres upstream of Dunball Wharf.
 This site is known as Site 4.

 Of the 78 people who gave responses to the public consultation last Autumn, 44 people favoured Site 4 – while 13 opted for Site 5, which is very close to Express Park.
-See the map below (text continues after map

 The report compares different locations.
 It states: “Site 4 is a large barrier but could minimise overall flood risk to north Bridgwater, maximising opportunities for future growth.
 There are no space constraints to construction and there is a large storage volume in the channel upstream.
 The estimated total project costs are £65-80 million.